acterglobal/a3/.changes/1990-event-list-improvements.md

 - [New] : Better visualisation of Ongoing, Upcoming and Past events by colours
 - [New] : Event listing screen contains Search and Filters option for better explore your events
 - [Fix] : Now dashboard will show events which you are attending
-- [Improvement] : General code improvements and bugs fixing in event listing